Craterus

-He sailed with his Cilician navy to Greece and led troops at the Battle of Crannon in 322.
+He sailed with his Cilician navy to Greece and led troops at the Battle of Crannon in August 322 BC.
 When Antigonus rose in rebellion against Perdiccas and Eumenes, Craterus joined him, alongside Antipater and Ptolemy.
 He married Antipater's daughter Phila, with whom he had a son, also called Craterus.

-He was killed in battle against Eumenes in Asia Minor when his charging horse fell over him, somewhere near the Hellespont, in 321.
+He was killed in battle against Eumenes in Asia Minor when his charging horse fell over him, somewhere near the Hellespont, in 321 BC.